 After getting his B.Sc. in Neuroscience (2019) from the University of Lethbridge, Jackson continued his education at the uLethbridge working towards his M.Sc. of Neuroscience.
 In 2019, he joined the Pellis lab in collaboration with Dr. Heather Hill (St. Mary’s University, San Antonio) to research play behavior in beluga whales.
-This, being his current research, involves studying the development of social behaviors and play behaviors in juvenile and adult whales.
+This research focused on the development of social behaviors and play behaviors in juvenile and adult whales.
 Now he is working on his PhD under the supervision of Dr. Sergio Pellis investigating the consequences of natural development on both brain and behavior in rats.
-He also has a keen interest in social behaviors, using social network analysis to understand social bonds and relationships, and studies aggressive and sexual behaviors observed in belugas.
-His work is done in both managed care settings, in collaboration with multiple aquaria, and in wild populations of beluga.
-His main goals are to better understand the development of belugas and how play behaviors are involved in the development of social behaviors.
+He also has a keen interest in social behaviors, using social network analysis to understand social bonds, social relationships and movement analysis.
+His aims to better understand the development of social behavior and how play behaviors influence the development of the brain.

-In Fall 2020, Jackson is doing a Graduate Independent Study under my supervision on the behavioral structure of object play in belugas.
+In Fall 2020, Jackson did a Graduate Independent Study under my supervision on the behavioral structure of object play in belugas.
 In 2021/2022, Jackson and I are collaborating on a research project that uses detailed movement analysis to distinguish between functional and playful object-directed percussive actions in Balinese long-tailed macaques.